Barbados Ultimate Budget Guide: Gems Beyond the Resorts

 Language: English is widely spoken.

-Timezone: Atlantic Standard Time (AST); no daylight saving time.
+Time zone: Atlantic Standard Time (AST); no daylight saving time.

 Plugs: Standard North American Plugs are used: Type A or B plugs.